-(k) Due from/to brokers
+(I) Due from/to brokers

-Amounts due from/to brokers represent receivables for securities sold and payables for securities purchased that have been contracted for but not yet delivered by year end.
+Amounts due from/to brokers represent receivables for securities sold and payables for securities purchased that have been contracted for but not yet delivered by the end of the year.
 The due from brokers balance is held for collection and is recognised initially at fair value and subsequently measured at amortised cost.

-(I) Receivables
+(m) Receivables

-Receivables may include amounts for dividends, interest and trust distributions.
+Receivables may include amounts for interest, dividends and trust distributions.
 Dividends and trust distributions are accrued when the right to receive payment is established.
 Where applicable, interest is accrued on a daily basis.
 Amounts are generally received within 30 days of being recorded as receivables.

-(m) Payables
+(n) Payables

 Payables include liabilities, accrued expenses owed by the Fund and any distributions declared which are unpaid as at the end of the reporting period.
 A separate distribution payable is recognised in the statement of financial position.